Tuesday, December 17, 2024

 • Deliberate injury of these animals.

-• Sketchy characters wanting to visit shelters and see the available dogs.
+• Sketchy characters want to visit shelters and see the available dogs.

 • Heated social media debates.